zeek/zeek/scripts/base/init-bare.zeek.rst

    :Default: ``""``

    Seed for hashes computed internally for probabilistic data structures.
-Using the same value here will make the hashes compatible between independent Bro instances.
-If left unset, Bro will use a temporary local seed.
+Using the same value here will make the hashes compatible between independent Zeek instances.
+If left unset, Zeek will use a temporary local seed.

 .. zeek:id:: icmp_inactivity_timeout